4d/docs/docs/Concepts/components.md

 Exposed component code (methods and functions) as well as forms can be used as standard elements in your 4D development.

-When an installed component contains methods, classes and functions, they appear in the **Component Methods** theme of the Explorer's Methods page:
+When an installed component contains methods, classes, and functions, they appear in the **Component Methods** theme of the Explorer's Methods page:

 ![alt-text](../assets/en/Concepts/components-explorer.png)